-- 85. Security guarding is an area of significant expenditure and great operational significance.
-As of 1 February 2012, and following an open competition, the UKSC has had a direct contract with Carlisle Security Services Limited.
-The contract period is four years with an option to extend by up to two years.
-We will continue to monitor the performance of the contractor to ensure that exemplary levels of security are maintained. - 86.
-We also recognise that the guards are in the front line of interaction with professional court users and members of the public visiting the Court.
-We have received a number of compliments in past years on their attitude to these groups, and we intend to continue to pass on such compliments in order to motivate and encourage the behaviours that are working in this regard.
+89. Security guarding is an area of significant expenditure and great operational significance.
+As of 31 January 2012, and following an open competition, the UKSC has had a direct contract with Carlisle Security Services Limited.
+The initial contract period ended on 1 December 2015, but an option was exercised to extend the contract by a year.
+There is provision in the contract to extend by a further year from 1 December 2016.
+We will continue to monitor the performance of the contractor to ensure that exemplary levels of security are maintained.

+90. We also recognise that the guards are in the front line of interaction with professional court users and members of the public visiting the Court.
+We have received a number of compliments in past years on their attitude to these groups, and we intend to continue to pass on such compliments in order to motivate and encourage the guard staff.